bitrise-io/devcenter/_articles/en/builds/selective_builds.md

 You may want to use this setting if:

-* you have multiple apps in a single repository
+* You have multiple apps in a single repository.
-* multiple apps share common files in your repository
+* Multiple apps share common files in your repository.

 {% include message_box.html type="important" title="Selective Builds with non-Github projects" content=" The current version of our Selective Builds feature only works with GitHub projects.
-If your repository is hosted by another git hosting service, the option will not be available."%}
+If your repository is hosted by another Git hosting service, the option will not be available."%}

 The appropriate Service credential user must be set on your app's **Team** page.
 This user must have an admin right for the GitHub repository of the project.
 [Read more about setting up the Service credential user](/troubleshooting/github-pull-request-status-troubleshooting/#make-sure-to-select-a-service-credential-user-who-has-a-connected-github-account).